View our list of service providers and assets operating in the electricity and gas markets.

-Unlike electricity networks, many gas pipelines are unregulated or face only limited regulation.
+Unlike electricity networks, many gas pipelines face only limited regulation.

-The AER regulates 14 gas pipelines and networks in states and territories other than Tasmania and Western Australia.
+The AER fully regulates 10 gas pipelines and networks in states and territories other than Tasmania and Western Australia.

-We keep a public register of non-scheme pipelines exemptions that have only light or no regulation.
+We keep a public register of non-scheme pipelines exemptions that have only light regulation.